 If it was your loved one suffering the brain injury, you are now redefining expectations around the limitations imposed by the injury.
 It is a disruptive event that heightens frustration if it arose from the negligence of someone else.
 The feeling that life was disrupted by another’s carelessness is never easy to accept.

-As a personal injury attorney with 30 years experience, attorney Bruce A. Blaylock has handled brain injury claims from the mildest to the most significant.
+As a personal injury attorney with over 40 years experience, attorney Bruce A. Blaylock has handled brain injury claims from the mildest to the most significant.
 He also brings an additional level of knowledge to this type of injury as he also worked as an Emergency Medical Technician.

 Working in a hospital emergency room gave him a special insight into the pain and uncertainty of accident victims and their families.
 This experience created a background interest in medicine which he brings to every injury case.
 It also is helpful in communicating the nature and extent of your injuries when negotiating your traumatic brain injury claim with an insurance company, opposing counsel, or a judge.
 You can trust attorney Bruce A. Blaylock to understand your claim and present it effectively for settlement.